-AEMO surveys identified LILs5 requesting historical and forecast electricity consumption information by site.
-The survey requested annual electricity consumption and maximum demand forecasts for three scenarios:
+AEMO surveys identified LILs requesting historical and forecast electricity consumption information by site.
+The survey requested annual electricity consumption and maximum demand forecasts for three scenarios in the NEM and the WEM, where the economy follows:

-- 1. Central Scenario electricity consumption when the economy follows the most likely economic pathway. - 2.
-Step Change Scenario electricity consumption when the economy follows a stronger economic pathway. - 3.
-Slow Change Scenario electricity consumption when the economy follows a weaker economic pathway.
+- 1. The most likely economic pathway. - 2.
+A stronger economic pathway.

+3. A weaker economic pathway.